Irrelon/ForerunnerDB/readme.md

 	db.persist.driver('LocalStorage');

 ## Data Binding
+>Data binding is an optional module that is handled via the fdb-autobind.min.js file.
+If you wish to use data-binding please ensure you include that file in your page after the main fdb-all.min.js file.

 The database includes a useful data-binding system that allows your HTML to be automatically updated when data in the collection changes.
 Here is a simple example of a data-bind that will keep the list of items up-to-date if you modify the collection: